 Blog | Why we should talk about mental health

 We all have mental health, just as we all have physical health, and it’s important that we look after it.
-So to mark Mental Health Awareness week, we asked Callum Holt, our Community Impact Project Lead, to talk about why it is important to be able to talk about poor mental health.
+Callum Holt talks about why it is important to be able to talk about poor mental health.

-The month of May can be one of the most stressful times for the majority of young people across the country.
-It’s exam season and the pressure is constantly on to study and achieve.
+There can be a lot of pressure on young people to constantly study and achieve.
 This, along with the other stresses that all of us face on a daily basis can leave young people silently suffering with no idea who to turn to.
 Often the adults in their life can also be unsure about how they can help.

 If you are a young person who can relate then be assured you aren’t the only one.
 Statistics from our A Million Hands Partner SAMH – The Scottish Association for Mental Health – reveal that three young people in every classroom will have experienced a mental health problem by the time they’re 16.